clearbank/ozoneapi-dev-ui-portal/en-gb/docs/Help/40-faqs.md

 This will then enable you to access our APIs through the Clear Bank  Developer Portal

 ### As a Third Party Provider, is there somewhere I can test prototype Open Banking Solutions?
- Yes, ClearBank  has a test facility [../40-sandbox.md](Sandbox) available through our Developer Portal.
+ Yes, Clear Bank  has a test facility [../40-sandbox.md](Sandbox) available through our Developer Portal.
 This will be made available in March 2019.

 Check out our [../20-getting-started.md](Get Started) guide for a step by step guide on how to start testing with our Sandbox APIs.